w3f/Grants-Program/applications/PyreBrowser.md

 GaiaSource:
 It offers a 0% fee alternative to Amazon, Ebay, Upwork, Ticketmaster, Uniswap.
 Im improving the UI and also adding a Trading View alternative built with Threejs.
 Theres also an alternative to Facebook that uses all the data mentioned in PyreMail but I need to find a better design for it.

-DragonBets:
-A casino that gives 100% of profits to charity projects or registered DAOs - I have a fairly good casino app and im just tuning it up for this.
-Should be released next year.

 Pyre Search:
 Is the inbuilt indexer.
 It downloads every website as they are uploaded/updated and picks through all the code.
 It costs me $20 to thoroughly scrape all websites and efficiently index them.
 Googles methods require spiderbots, vast servers and access to various DNS servers data.
 Anyone could build a Google alternative with their own algorithm and $5-20 in server costs on the pyre network.